Financial Aid General Information

 - The Pell Grant

 Federal Work Study Programs (click here for details)

 NOTE: Chattahoochee Technical College does not participate in any Federal Stafford/Direct Loan programs or the Federal PLUS program.

 Basic Eligibility Requirements

-- Have a valid high school diploma (or the equivalent), or meet one of the federal aid Ability to Benefit requirements; and
+- Have a valid high school diploma (or the equivalent); and

 –be a United States citizen or eligible non-citizen of the United States (US Citizen and Eligible Non Citizen); and

 - Have been accepted for admission to an approved eligible program of study (students whose program changes should contact the Financial Aid Office); and